Atrenoch/WHSTechNotes/journal.md

+# October 16, 2024

+Coding can impprove problem solving skills, because most of the time when coding, you are either trying to create something or solve a problem while coding if it doesn't work.
+Coding can help in the industry of finance by building a bigger cognitive ability in your brain, allowing you to complete complex task unlike before.
+Coding enhances creaativity by giving you the abilty to make whatever you want in code, like a game or a application that can run complex tasks.
+Collaboration is enhanced by being able to think outside the box with people once your problem solving abilities are improved.
+Large game design firms will come together in group projects to make something that is not as limited as one person's brain can make.
+Even people in the stock market might benefit from this to collaborate and quickely solve problems to make the best amount of money they can.

 # October 7, 2024

 Game Designer is a collaborator in a collaboration / team or company that create games for entertainment.
 Most game design degrees require a Bachelor's degree, and knowledge in the coding language C++ as well as knowing how to use game design engines such as Unreal Engine or Unity.
 Opportunites with this career extend to leadership roles, specializing in a specific area of Game Design, etc. I would absolutely love to become a Game Designer, the role has facinated me for a good long while, and the outcomes can be so diverse in the world of game design.